Yeinkal/Carepath_Prediction_NLP/README.md

 - Then we apply a logic of text generation on a RNN neural network and try to predict the next activity of a patient.
 	- The input vector is a tensor composed of the sequence node + Embeddings (minus the last Sequence node).
 	- The output vector is a similar tensor but with the last node and without the first one.
-	- I explicitly moved the softmax layer in order to be able to compute the closest predicted Node
+	- I explicitly moved the softmax layer in order to be able to compute the closest predicted Node.

 ## [Results](#results)